Arwa-Fawzy/Cat-Emotional-Analysis/README.md

 * The project will be submitted to `(IMSA) Intelligent Methods, Systems, and Applications Conference` in Cairo, Egypt (In progress)

 `Note that we have developed some challenges after OpenCV contest.
-We added the tail feature and collected mor data to increase the accuracy.
+To illustrate, we added the tail feature and collected more data to increase the accuracy.
 Additionally, we built a flutter application and collecting cat sound data to enhance the behavior detection result.`